 Getting to Taejongdae: From Busan Station, take Bus 88 or 101.
 The Busan City Bus Tour also makes a stop here.

 On a nice day, Haeundae Beach strikes a nice balance of casual beach chillaxing and people-watching.
 Young couples stroll the boardwalk fashioning trendy outfits from the Korean version of couples’ Vogue – heels, man-purses and sports coats- which make you think Boys Before Flowers (a popular K-drama).
 It’s very Seoul, but ala beach.
 All around, you see family beach picnics, frisbee playing and beach volleyball.
 Nearby is the Busan Aquarium for added recreation and a tourist information office for help.
 The few chic hotels which line the main boardwalk turn into the nightlife hotspots of the area.
 It’s not a very big area but it adds a small glitz to an otherwise dark and quiet town.

 Getting There: Take the metro to Haeundae Beach station (Line 2, Green Line).
 The walk to the beach will take you about 10 minutes.

 Where to stay in Haeundae: Toyoko Inn in walking distance from Haeundae Beach (reasonable price with breakfast included).
 Map of places to stay in the area.
-For a jjimjilbang stay, there is Haeundae Spa near Haeundae Beach.

-9. Partying at Haeundae Beach
+11. Clubbing at Haeundae Beach at Night

 For a list of nightly events, check out Busan Haps nightlife calendar for Haeundae.